- Symptoms and Signs

 Priapism, a serious complication that can cause erectile dysfunction, is most common in young men.

-Long-term consequences include impaired growth and development.
-Chronic spleen damage increases susceptibility to infection, particularly pneumococcal and Salmonella infections (including Salmonella osteomyelitis).
-These infections are especially common in early childhood and can be rapidly fatal.
+Chronic spleen damage can lead to autoinfarction and increases susceptibility to infection, particularly pneumococcal and Salmonella infections (including Salmonella osteomyelitis).
+These infections are especially common in early childhood and can be fatal.

-Other consequences include ischemic stroke, CNS vasculitis, avascular necrosis of the hips, renal concentrating defects, renal failure, heart failure, and pulmonary fibrosis.
+Recurrent ischemia and infarction can cause chronic dysfunction of multiple different organ systems.
+Complications include ischemic stroke, seizures, avascular necrosis of the hips, renal concentrating defects, renal failure, heart failure, pulmonary hypertension and fibrosis, and retinopathy.

-Patients may be poorly developed and often have a relatively short trunk with long extremities and a tower-shaped skull.
-Hepatosplenomegaly is common in children, but because of repeated infarctions and subsequent fibrosis (autosplenectomy), the spleen in adults is commonly very small.
+Hepatosplenomegaly is common in children, but because of repeated infarctions and subsequent fibrosis (autosplenectomy), the spleen in adults is commonly atrophied.
 Cardiomegaly and systolic ejection (flow) murmurs are common.
 Cholelithiasis and chronic punched-out ulcers around the ankles are common.

-Painful crisis causes severe pain in long bones (eg, pretibial pain), the hands and feet (eg, hand-foot syndrome), and joints.
-Joint pain may result from hemarthrosis or avascular necrosis of the femoral head.
-Severe abdominal pain may develop with or without vomiting and, when due to sickling itself, is usually accompanied by back and joint pain.
+Painful crisis causes severe pain in long bones, the hands and feet , back, and joints.
+Hip pain may result from avascular necrosis of the femoral head.
+Severe abdominal pain may develop with or without vomiting and is usually accompanied by back and joint pain.

 Acute chest syndrome is characterized by sudden onset of fever, chest pain, and pulmonary infiltrates.
-The infiltrates begin in the lower lobes, are bilateral in 1/3 of cases, and may be accompanied by pleural effusion.
 It may follow bacterial pneumonia.
 Hypoxemia may develop rapidly, causing dyspnea.

 The type of testing done depends on the age of the patient.
 DNA testing can be used for prenatal diagnosis or to confirm a diagnosis of the sickle cell genotype.
 Screening of neonates is available in most US states and involves Hb electrophoresis.
 Screening and diagnosis in children and adults involve examination of the peripheral smear, Hb solubility testing, and Hb electrophoresis.